borisbenedikter/borisbenedikter.github.io/teaching.md

   <div class="artifact-card no-zoom">
     <img src="{{ '/assets/img/teaching/hands_on_learning.png' | relative_url }}" alt="Active learning">
   <h4>Active & Hands-On Learning</h4>
     <p>True understanding comes from doing.
-I design courses with a strong emphasis on <strong>active learning</strong>, using hands-on exercises, assignments with opportunities for revision, and open-ended projects that challenge students to apply their knowledge, problem-solve, and take ownership of their learning.</p>
+I design courses with a strong emphasis on <strong>active learning</strong>, using hands-on exercises, assignments with opportunities for revision, and open-ended projects that support students to apply their knowledge, problem-solve, and take ownership of their learning.</p>
   </div>
 </div>